starknetfndn/defispring/backend/README.md

 Addition of new data has to be connected with reinitializing the backend docker container.

+New data (new file with data) corresponds only to the given round.
+The aggregation happens on start of the backend.

 ## Notes on performance

 If there are a lot of entries in the input files it may take a while to get the backend started.
 Processing a file with a million entries may take an hour.
 The program is single-threaded.
 The backend will output "API ready" once everything has been processed.